-305 at 5.45 and 7.9 ppm, a pair of partially overlapping peaks at 2.42 and 2.52 ppm, and a pair of triplets at 3.07 and 3.77 ppm (see Fig. 1).
-This allows us to test various aspects of our model, including the quantum mechanical formulation of coupled spin systems (see Matviychuk et al. (2019) for more detail).
+2019, for more detail).
 Since the true ratios of peak intensities are known and fixed, by estimating them separately - as if the peaks belonged to several chemical species in unknown concentrations - we can unequivocally compare different qNMR methods in terms of their accuracy.
-In these examples, we refer to and estimate the 310 intensity of the three peaks that comprise each triplet collectively.
+In these examples, we refer to and estimate the intensity of the three peaks that comprise each triplet collectively.

-We consider a spectrum acquired with a high field spectrometer, and also analyse the same sample with a benchtop system.
+We consider a spectrum acquired with a high-field spectrometer and also analyse the same sample with a benchtop system.
 In the former case, the conventional peak integration readily achieves errors in relative mole fractions as low as 0.001 (see Fig. 9).
-Furthermore, quantitative global spectrum deconvolution (qGSD) performs excellently in this example and shows significant improvement compared to the standard GSD algorithm (Cobas et al., 2008; Cobas and Sýkora, 2009).
-The ratios of peak intensities estimated with the least squares model fitting (LS) are also more accurate than the GSD results.
-However, due to inevitable lineshape misspecifications, the LS method can not outperform the peak integration of well separated peaks in a low noise spectrum as well as qGSD, which relies on a sophisticated deconvolution of each peak individually.
-On the other
+Furthermore, qGSD performs excellently in this example and shows significant improvement compared to the standard GSD algorithm (Cobas et al., 2008; Cobas and Sýkora, 2009).
+The ratios of peak intensities estimated with the least-squares model fitting (LS) are also more accurate than the GSD results.
+However, due to inevitable lineshape misspecifications, the LS method can not outperform the peak integration of well-separated peaks in a low-noise spectrum as well as qGSD, which relies on a sophisticated deconvolution of each peak individually.
+On the other hand, the proposed adjustment algorithm significantly improves the LS results and brings the root mean squared error (RMSE) to the level achieved with peak integration (see Fig. 10).